punitmishra/technical-ex/README.md

 Source code is partially complete, we would like to see atleast one complete working example.

 ** Running from Eclipse **
-Import workspace into Eclipse
+Import workspace into Eclipse:
-    File > Import > General > Existing Projects into Workspace Run as TestNG Test
+File > Import > General > Existing Projects into Workspace

+Run as TestNG Test:
 Right click TechEx in Project Explorer and select Run as TestNG Test

 ** Running from command line **
 cd to bin folder and run the following commands